Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 cnid server = <ipaddress\[:port\]\> **(G)**/**(V)**

-> Specifies the IP address and port of a cnid_metad server, required for CNID dbd backend.
+> Specifies the IP address and port of a cnid_metad server, required for the CNID dbd backend.
+This should match the address and port of the **cnid listen** option for most deployments.
 Defaults to localhost:4700.

-The network address may be specified either in dotted-decimal format for IPv4 or in hexadecimal format for IPv6.-
+> The network address may be specified either in dotted-decimal format for IPv4 or in hexadecimal format for IPv6.

 dbus daemon = <path\> **(G)**